Oladipo Jadesimi

-Chief Oladipo "Ladi" Jadesimi is a Nigerian oil businessman and founder of the Lagos Deep Offshore Logistics Base, where he serves as the executive chairman.
+Chief Oladipo "Ladi" Jadesimi is a Nigerian businessman who founded the Lagos Deep Offshore Logistics Base, where he serves as executive chairman.

-Education and career
+Education

 Oladipo Jadesimi completed his secondary school education at King's College, Lagos.
-He graduated from Oxford University in 1966 with M.A. and L.L.B. degrees in Jurisprudence, and began working as a chartered accountant with Coopers and Lybrand in London.
+He graduated from Oxford University in 1966 with M.A. and L.L.B. degrees in jurisprudence.

+Career

+Jadesimi began working as a chartered accountant with Coopers and Lybrand in London.
 He is a Fellow of the Institute of Chartered Accountants in England and Wales (F.C.A.).
 He is a founding partner in Arthur Andersen Nigeria, where he serves as an Independent Financial Consultant, and a major investor in the Niger Delta Oil Company.
-He was appointed the director of Niger Delta Exploration and Production PLC in 2010 and became Chairman of the Board on June 21, 2016.
+He was appointed a director of Aradel Holdings in 2010 and became chairman of the board on 21 June 2016.
 He served as a non-executive director of First City Monument Bank from 1983 until 2011.
 Jadesimi is a founder of Lagos Offshore Logistics Base and serves as the executive chairman.